-- 1. Visually inspect each belt for signs of unusual wear, cuts, fraying or looseness.
-If the belt is in poor condition or is loose, have it replaced or adjusted by a NISSAN dealer. - 2.
-Have the belts checked regularly for condition and tension in accordance with the maintenance schedule found in the "NISSAN Service and Maintenance Guide".
+- Visually inspect the belt(s) for signs of unusual wear, cuts, fraying or looseness.
+If the belt is in poor condition or is loose, have it replaced or adjusted by a NISSAN dealer. - Have the belts checked regularly for condition and tension in accordance with the maintenance schedule found in the "NISSAN Service and Maintenance Guide".